zamacraig/data-engineering-assessment/Readme.md

-# Code test for data engineering candidates
+# Technical assessment for data engineering candidates

 ## Purpose

+This has been adapted from this assessment: https://github.com/findmypast/recruitment-test-data-engineering

-This test is designed to showcase your understanding of databases and data processing, together with your aptitude in a programming language of your choice.
+It has been designed to showcase your understanding of databases and data processing, together with your aptitude in a programming language of your choice.

-There are two stages to this code test:

-1. Preparing code at home ahead of your interview.
-2. Pairing with us at the interview, making additions to your code.

-The pairing phase is to give us an indication of what it will be like to work together, and should be regarded as a collaborative effort.

 ## Prerequisites